nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.

 **Q**: The app is running slowly; What should i do?<br>
 **A**: Try restarting the application.
-If the problem persists, ensure your computer meets the app’s performance requirements and consider clearing any unnecessary data.
+If the problem persists, ensure your computer meets the app’s minimum system requirements and consider clearing any unnecessary data.
+Refer to [Setting Up](SettingUp.md) for further information on this.

 --------------------------------------------------------------------------------------------------------------------